 + 80s AND 90s ROUTES

 There are several additional hazards to be aware of in this area.
-The Aqueduct can have debris under the snow, thin coverage below the edge, and large holes.
-CDT frequently bombs the 80s and blast holes are common in this area.
-The 90s and Flume are so popular that you may find moguls!
+The Berthoud Pass Ditch can have debris under the snow, thin coverage and rocks just below the Ditch, and large holes.
+Highway 40 is exposed to avalanche hazard and CDOT frequently mitigates this area sometimes leaving blast holes in the 80s.

 - Season: Winter

 - Summit Elevation: 11,945’ (top of West Side), 11,460’ (top of Flume), 11,290’ (Aqueduct)

 - Aspect: North

 - Vertical: 500’ - 1,145’

 - Snowmobile Access: Snowmobiles are not allowed at Berthoud Pass.

 There are two common ways to enter the 80s and 90s area.
 Berthoud Pass Ditch bisects this area and many skiers use the Ditch access road to gain the 80s and 90s, and then hitchhike back up from the Current Creek Trailhead.
 The other option is to skin or climb up the West Side and enter the 90s area below The Meadows or West Side Cliffs.